What Is Cyberbullying?

 Cyberbullying cases can often go unreported by for fear of what people may say, and indeed this was an issue faced by Nicola Brookes, who was remorselessly cyberbullied after posting a message of support on Frankie Cocozza’s Facebook page.
 After taking evidence to the Police with no success, she took her case to the High Court and won a battle with Facebook to have the names of those who had bullied her revealed.
 You can read more about the story here.
 The case was a landmark battle, as for the first time it meant a website had to release members’ details, opening them up for prosecution.

 A website owner will generally be responsible for content posted on the website, meaning that if a defamatory comment (or series of comments) exists on a website, the site’s owner can be taken to court – this is how Nicola Brookes was able to get information about her trolls from Facebook.
 Alternatively, it may be possible to take the troll themselves to court, as has been seen in the case of Caroline Criado-Perez.
-As with any court case, evidence is essential and it’s important to catalogue any abuse you may receive.
-KnowtheNet has produced a helpful infographic on how to interact on the internet, and you can see it here.
+As with any court case, the evidence is essential and it’s important to catalogue any abuse you may receive.

 On a different note, after boxer Curtis Woodhouse had been trolled by the same account on Twitter for months, he put a bounty on the address of his assailant and visited the troll’s house to solicit an apology from him.
 Though this isn’t advised.